MileHacker Logo

 Travel Insurance & Emergency Information

 Travel insurance remains a strong consideration for all visitors.
-It should cover medical emergencies, trip cancellation/interruption, baggage loss, and personal liability.
+It should cover medical emergencies, trip disruption coverage, baggage loss, and liability for personal injury.
 Verify policy coverage for specific activities.
-Websites like World Nomads and SafetyWing offer travel insurance.
+Online platforms like World Nomads and SafetyWing offer travel insurance.
 For flight delays or cancellations, check AirHelp for compensation options.

 Medical Emergencies

-Cover hospital stays, seeing a physician, and emergency transport.
+Cover time spent in a hospital, seeing a physician, and emergency transport.

 Trip Protection